eTilbudsavis/native-android-sdk/README.md

 project(':shopGunSdk').projectDir=new File('/path/to/shopgun-android-sdk/shopGunSdk')
 ```

-From version `5.0.0`, the SDK requires Java 8 enabled, so in your app `build.gradle`:
+The SDK requires Java 8 enabled, so in your app `build.gradle`:
 ```groovy
 android {
     compileOptions {